Apache Atlas is an open source metadata management and governance system designed to help you easily find, organize, and manage data assets.

 sources within the Apache eco-system:

-- HBase - A data model designed to provide quick random access to huge amounts of structured data.
+- HBase - An open-source, distributed, non-relational data-base designed to provide quick random read/write access to huge amounts of structured data.

-- Hive - A data warehouse software that facilitates reading, writing, and managing large datasets residing in distributed storage using SQL.
+- Hive - A open-source data warehouse software that facilitates reading, writing, and managing large datasets residing in distributed storage using SQL.
+Hive is easy to scale.
+Easy to use for even non-programmers.
+It is designed to quickly handle large amounts of data using batch processing techniques.

 - Sqoop - A tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.